doctrine/orm/docs/en/reference/attributes-reference.rst

 ~~~~~

 The annotated instance variable will be marked as entity
 identifier, the primary key in the database.
-This attribute is a
-marker only and has no required or optional attributes.
-For
-entities that have multiple identifier columns each column has to
-be marked with ``#[Id]``.
+For entities that have
+multiple identifier columns each column has to be marked with ``#[Id]``.

+Optional parameters:

+-  **position**: Controls the order of fields in a composite identifier.
+   Lower values come first.
+If not specified, the default value is ``0``.

 Example: